Working from home has gained popularity recently as our world grapples with the COVID-19 pandemic.

 The five things I shared with you are nice and even useful.
 But the most important thing to remember is grace.
 Grace for yourself.
 Grace for your children.
 Grace for your coworkers and supervisors.
 Your partner needs grace, too.

 You might not get everything finished in a day, or you might crush it today.
 Either way, you are more than what you produce or accomplish.
 Was it a lousy day in parenting?
 It’s okay.
 Say sorry if you need to.
 Hand out forgiveness like free toilet paper.
 Tomorrow is a new day.

-Remember that even in the midst of social distancing and shelter-in-place, you’re not walking through this alone.
+Remember that even in the midst of a global pandemic, you’re not walking through this alone.